 - Section 1.18 – Abnormality of any major joint in any extremity

-Residual functional capacity- 20 CFR § 416.915
+Residual Functional Capacity- 20 CFR § 416.915

 - Medical history

-- Consultative examination, if appropriate
+- Consultative physical examination, if appropriate

 - Opinions of medical professionals